2023 Top A-Level IGCSE GCE Tutor|

 4. How to get A* in IGCSE Maths

-If you download the syllabus, you will see the fundamentals section at the beginning of the syllabus.
+Most students take both foundation and extension courses, although this varies between schools and classes.
+If you download the syllabus, the beginning of the syllabus is the Fundamentals section.
 If you are a foundation course student, the highest grade you can achieve is 5.
-The highest grade you can achieve is a 9 if you also take the Extended Exam.
-Different courses have different wording, so extended courses are also called higher tiers.
+If you also take the extended exam, the highest grade you can achieve is 9.

 5. What is the difference between MYP and IGCSE?